RedisLabs/redislabs-docs/content/platforms/pcf/using-pcf.md

     {{% note %}}
 If your license is already expired, changes to the cluster configuration, such as a version upgrade, cause cluster failure.
-Always apply a valid license key in advance of making such changes.
+Always apply a valid license key before making such changes.
     {{% /note %}}

 ## Connect to Redis Database Using redis-cli